 The Pineapple Dole Whip has a cult following in Disney Parks.
 Now you can find this frozen pineapple soft serve at the MN State Fair.
 Choose between pineapple, raspberry, or a swirl for a $4 (cone) or $5 (waffle cone).

 Food in a Stick

 You can find all kinds of food in a stick at the state fair, including my favorite BACON.
+Healthy MN State Fair food?
+It's bacon!
+I rest my case.
 Order up Bacon on a Stick for just $4.
 This thick cut slice of maple bacon is delicious.
 It’s bacon, how could it not be?

 Grab a smoked meat stick at Smokin’ Joe’s Smokehouse at the North Woods.
 They have a variety to choose from, but the nearly 2ft long Teriyaki Beef Sticks is pretty awesome at just $4.

 Sweet Martha's Cookies and Milk

 If you ask anyone what the best food at the MN State Fair is, they will probably say Sweet Martha’s Cookies.
 Sweet Martha’s has been at the fair since 1979.
 On a busy day they bake up over 1 million cookies.
 Although their cookie cones and buckets aren’t under $5, if you consider them by the dozen, they are.
 A bucket of cookies is $16 and contains about 4 dozen cookies.
 So you are only paying $4 a dozen (more or less).
 So grab a few friends and split a bucket.

 You can’t have cookies without milk.
 Right next door to the Sheep & Poultry barn (Judson & Clough), is a stand selling unlimited cups of milk for just $2.
 You can take you bucket of cookies and have cookies and milk until as long as you like.